 West Metro Water Alliance

-xxxxx, 2015
+February 2015

 Introduction

 In 2006 the Shingle Creek and West Mississippi Watershed Management Commission’s Education and Public Outreach Committee (EPOC) invited the Education Committee of the Bassett Creek Watershed Management Commission to partner in developing joint education and outreach activities.
 Since that time the voluntary partnership has grown to include other watershed management organizations in Hennepin County, the Three Rivers Park District, the Freshwater Society, and Hennepin County Department of Environmental Services.